johneckberg/notes/swe_2410/week_1.md

 # SWE 2410 with Dr. Thomas

-- hates if statements because they introduce errors; proposes to use "null objects". replace if statements with classes
+- hates if statements because they introduce errors; no-if-statement campaign”
+  • Null Object Pattern
+  • Adapter Pattern (Chap.
+7)
+  • Strategy Patterns (Chap.
+9)
+  • Singleton Patterns

 - I'm frustrated with the way he asks a question and then doesn't provide feedback on why specific answers are wrong.